 An emotional milestone

 “It was a result of our hard work and it secured funding so we could continue our development of new medicines at full speed.
-It was also a great relief for me; I felt a big responsibility to deliver on this so it became an emotional mix of relief and joy.”
+It was also a great relief for me; I felt a big responsibility to deliver on this so it became an emotional mix of relief and joy,” she says.

 Running a biotech company also involves major risks that you constantly need to control.
 The development of new medicines takes many years from the early stage, costs are high and the probability of reaching the market is relatively low, although increasing as you advance into later stages of development.
-To manage this Meelby Jensen is focused on planning ahead, to be able to move fast forward.
-One such example is the step to the US stock exchange, where the company decided to raise money and not to be depending on revenues from Sanofi.
+To manage this Meelby Jensen focused on planning ahead, to be able to move fast forwar, she says.
+One such example is the step to the US stock exchange, where Zealand Pharma decided to raise money and not to be depending on revenues from Sanofi.
 Going to the US was also a strategic move to make the company more visible on the world’s largest market for biotech investments.

 Life science in Denmark